 No fees will be charged to participate in or apply to the Prize.

 What is the next step after I have registered?

-After you have successfully registered, you are required to complete and submit the “Participant Intent to Apply” form to showcase your interest in the Prize.
-This form must be submitted on or before June 30, 2019 and no late submissions will be accepted.
+After you have successfully registered, we ask that you complete and submit the ‘Participant Intent to Apply’ form to showcase your interest in the Prize.
+This form should be submitted on or before June 30, 2019 and no late submissions will be accepted.
 The form can be accessed after successful registration and is a prerequisite of supported participation through to the detailed technical application deadline of August 31, 2019.

 What is the purpose of the Participant Intent to Apply form?